oneJS-dev/components/README.md

 <br><br>
 oneJS is a next generation, open source JavaScript framework for building modern apps for web and mobile from a single codebase. oneJS is not owned by any Tech Giant; it is an independent project developed by contributors from all around the world. oneJS is based on three principles:

 - **Functional:** Predictable, code efficient and easily testable.
 Pure functions are the building blocks of oneJS.
-Fall in love with the the functional programming paradigm ❤️.
+Fall in love with the functional programming paradigm ❤️.
 - **JS Only.
 Really:** You can write your entire app in pure Vanilla JS or Typescript.
-That's write, not a single line of HTML, CSS or JSX needed.
+That's right, not a single line of HTML, CSS or JSX needed.
 Can you believe it?
 - **Cross Platform:** Write the same code for web and native apps.
 Simplicity is our true cross platform weapon; reduce your effort and multiply your reach!
 Powered by [React][react] and [React Native's][rn] new architecture.

 [react]: https://reactjs.org/